Cumulus cloud

 Cumulus clouds are clouds that have flat bases and are often described as puffy, cotton-like, or fluffy in appearance.
 Their name derives from the Latin cumulus, meaning "heap" or "pile".
 Cumulus clouds are low-level clouds, generally less than 2000 m in altitude unless they are the more vertical cumulus congestus form.
 Cumulus clouds may appear by themselves, in lines, or in clusters.

 Cumulus clouds are often precursors of other types of clouds, such as cumulonimbus, when influenced by weather factors such as instability, humidity, and temperature gradient.
-Normally, cumulus clouds produce little or no precipitation, but they can grow into the precipitation-bearing congests or cumulonimbus clouds.
+Normally, cumulus clouds produce little or no precipitation, but they can grow into the precipitation-bearing cumulus congestus or cumulonimbus clouds.
 Cumulus clouds can be formed from water vapour, supercooled water droplets, or ice crystals, depending upon the ambient temperature.
 They come in many distinct subforms and generally cool the earth by reflecting the incoming solar radiation.

 Cumulus clouds are part of the larger category of free-convective cumuliform clouds, which include cumulonimbus clouds.
 The latter genus-type is sometimes categorized separately as cumulonimbiform due to its more complex structure that often includes a cirriform or anvil top.
 There are also cumuliform clouds of limited convection that comprise stratocumulus (low-étage), altocumulus (middle-étage) and cirrocumulus (high-étage).
 These last three genus-types are sometimes classified separately as stratocumuliform.